vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_reqs.md

 |`server-cert.pem`, `server-key.pem`|Server certificate **(2)**|
 |`ca.pem`|Public portion of the certificate authority that signed the server certificate **(3)**.
 Allows the server to confirm that a client is authorized.|

-For information about how to provide certificates to Docker clients, see [Configure the Docker Client for Use with vSphere Integrated Containers](../vic_app_dev/configure_docker_client.md).

 ## Certificate Usage in VCHs <a id="vch_cert_use"></a>

 As a convenience, vSphere Integrated Containers Engine can optionally generate client **(1)** and server **(2)** certificates.
 It can also  automatically generate one CA that serves as both **(3)** and **(4)**.
 If you use an automatically generated CA, vSphere Integrated Containers Engine uses that CA to sign both of the client and server certificates.
 This means that you must provide the `cert.pem`, `key.pem`, and `ca.pem` client certificate files to all container developers who need to connect Docker clients to the VCHs.
 You must also provide the client certificate files to vSphere Integrated Containers Management Portal if you register the VCH in a project.